kinopio-club/kinopio-help/posts/how-much-does-kinopio-cost.md

 > Kinopio costs $6/month or $60/year (USD) for unlimited cards and uploads

-(In the iOS app the price will be higher to accomodate Apple's fees.
+(The price in the iOS app is a bit higher to accomodate Apple's fees.
 For this reason, I recommend upgrading through the website)

 I want the pricing to feel simple, straightforward, and obvious.